microsoft/powerapps-tools/Administration/CoEStarterKit/TEMP FIX for Invalid Argument Error/README.md

 # CoE Starter Kit - Invalid Argument Fix

-Some users may get an **Invalid Argument** on trying to import the solution.
-This is due to a breaking change on the CDS side for pre-existing solutions on an older version that use Environment Variables.
-A fix is being rolled out and should be in all tenants in the next two weeks.
-In the meantime, if you are experiencing this issue, please import the solution file in this folder to your environment.
+If your environment has been upgraded to [2020 Release Wave 1](https://docs.microsoft.com/en-us/power-platform-release-plan/2020wave1/), you will receive an Invalid Argument error importing the regular solution.
+You will have to use the solution files in this folder in your environment instead.